aljoscharei/RPG/GM_FlohFelixAljoscha/Filling in the Blanks.md

 #### Placing Lairs and Features

 Once it has been determined how many lairs and features are present in a hex you can determine where they are placed.
 This initial placement is not set in stone and can be adjusted during the process as the overall content of the hex becomes apparent.
-For each point of interest use a random number generator to generate a number between 1 and 31, and refer to Figure One. ![[Subhex.png]].
+For each point of interest use a random number generator to generate a number between 1 and 31, and refer to Figure One. ![[Subhex.png]]. `dice: 1d31`.
 An online random number generator or dice roller is recommended for several of the mechanics described in this book, whether to generate a range of numbers for which there are not corresponding dice or to generate large numbers (such as rolling 10d100).
 Reroll any duplicates in the same category, but not those in separate categories.
 This book presents lair generation prior to feature generation.
 However, it is recommended that features be generated first, as it is possible the terrain in a hex will change upon feature generation, and a generated lair may not fit in the new terrain.
 Conversely, you may find creative explanations for a lair that exists in a non- traditional terrain.
 The same applies to generating features.
 If a feature is not appropriate for the given terrain either roll again or find a creative solution for its placement.
 Why, for instance, would a large body of water be in the middle of a sun-baked desert?
 If the Referee does not want to deal with this it is simple enough to reroll, otherwise a creative explanation can be incorporated, utilizing a strange feature to bedevil the players.
 Features are typically rolled for and placed first, since they may have an impact on the location of lairs or the encounter table that is used (if the terrain changes as a result of the feature, for instance).
 Roll 1d20 for each feature present, ignoring or rerolling results that don’t make any sense, and compare to the table  [[Filling in the Blanks#^FeatureNoLairs]].
 Note that some feature types can appear across multiple categories.
 For instance, it is possible to find changed terrain in the Geologic, Terrain, and Magic sections.
 As a general rule of thumb the tables provided herein are to be used as a guide.
 Occasionally a random roll will produce a result that is seemingly out of place; these results present the Referee with two options: Option One is to ignore the result and reroll, which is a perfectly valid option.
 Option Two, however, is to ask oneself “why” the result is as it is.
 Oftentimes an unexpected or incongruous result can lead to interesting encounters.
 In some cases a feature is hidden and not immediately obvious to a casual inspection.
 This is the case for a cave system that has no entrances above ground, or a deposit of iron ore buried deep beneath the surface.
 In such instances, rather than deprive the adventurers of a potentially interesting/dangerous/lucrative feature, it is recommended that such features become apparent after a thorough survey of the hex by an expert prospector (see below).